 The UCA IACUC uses an expedited review process when possible.
-In an expedited review, a copy of the protocol application is sent to each IACUC member; members read the protocol and let the Research Compliance Coordinator know if there is any objection to expedited review.
+In an expedited review, a copy of the protocol application is sent to each IACUC member; members read the protocol and let the Research Compliance Officer know if there is any objection to expedited review.
 The application is then reviewed by the veterinarian or chair.
 If a full review is requested or needed, it will be conducted at the next semiannual meeting (if timely) or at a called meeting.

 The Collaborative Institutional Training Initiative (CITI) course site provides research ethics instruction in various aspects of the responsible conduct of research (RCR) including human subjects protection, health information privacy and security, laboratory animal welfare, research misconduct, data management, authorship, peer review, conflict of interest, mentoring, and collaborative science.